-The named person with responsibility for implementing this policy is Sally King.
+The named people with responsibility for implementing this policy are Adem Osbourn and Rebecca French.

 2. Legislation and statutory responsibilities

 This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on governing boards to make arrangements for supporting pupils at their school with medical conditions.